- What can cause a lack of mental capacity?

 The Mental Capacity Act is designed to protect you if you don’t have mental capacity.
 It says:

-- you have the right to make your own decisions if you have mental capacity
+- you have the right to make your own decisions if you have the mental capacity

 - you must be helped to make your own decisions

-- any decisions made for you must be done in your best interests.
+- any decisions made for you must be made in your best interests.

 The Mental Capacity Act applies to people in England and Wales.
 If you live in Scotland, there is a separate law: the Adults with Incapacity (Scotland) Act 2000.

 Loss of mental capacity can happen unexpectedly, so it’s sensible to make plans in case you’re unable to make your own decisions.
 You can:

 - use a Lasting Power of Attorney (LPA) to appoint someone to make decisions on your behalf.
 This includes decisions about property and financial affairs as well as your health and personal welfare